 Here are three great organizations that have successfully pivoted into virtual peer to peer events for 2020.

 Community Living Burlington

 The mission of Community Living Burlington (CLB) is to enrich the quality of life and to promote full and meaningful inclusion in the community of individuals who have a developmental disability.
 For over 60 years, they have been Burlington’s largest and oldest non-profit organization, currently supporting over 400 children and adults.

-Community Living Burlington has held several peer to peer fundraising events with us and is transitioning their 40th Anniversary Walk’n Roll to a virtual event this year.
+Community Living Burlington has held several peer to peer fundraising events with us and is transitioning its 40th Anniversary Walk’n Roll to a virtual event this year.
 Participants are asked to walk around their neighborhood or home on May 30th.
 So everyone will collectively walk on the same day, and celebrate this milestone event for CLB.

 In this way, the health and safety of the people they support, staff, volunteers and the community is their top priority.
 In light of COVID-19, organizers are encouraging walkers to follow local social distancing practices (remain at least 2 metres apart) at all times, including during the Walk’n Roll challenge.